orhun/git-cliff/website/docs/installation/index.md

 ---
 sidebar_position: 2
 ---

 # Installation

 Please see the side-bar to navigate to a specific installation mechanism.
-This page has information about the packaging status from repo-ology.
+This page has information about the packaging status from repology.

 <details>
   <summary>Packaging status</summary>